AvaloniaUI/AvaloniaVSCode/README.md

 Rich syntax highlighter and contextual code complete will make it lot easier to read and write XAML files

 ![Code completion](media/AutoCompleteRM.png)

-## Limitation/Known Issues

-1. Extension may not work if there are multiple `csprojs` in the workspace folder.
-Make sure to load just the single Avalonia project in the workspace for now.
-2. You must build the project to activate the code-completion
-3. Previewer may take up to 10 seconds to activate for the first time if you’re using Avalonia `v0.10.*`
-4. Code completion may not work/fail on large or complicated xaml files
-5. Code completion is slow to show list of items
-6. Caret will not reset between quotes when you add property in the `xaml` file